 With friendly people, wonderful food, and gorgeous scenery, Iceland is a country that will utterly draw you in after just a few hours on the ground.
 But don’t miss a stop in the shops, especially in Reykjavík, where there’s an ongoing emphasis on Icelandic-made skincare, clothing (especially woolens and knits), and homewares which combine modern Scandic design with, upon occasion, a bit of offbeat humor.
-We’ve rounded up some of the best gifts you can buy on a visit to Iceland—or pick up on Amazon after the fact if your carry-on just can't fit anything else.
+We’ve rounded up some great gifts you can buy on a visit to Iceland—or pick up online after the fact if your carry-on just can't fit anything else.

 If you have a skincare junkie in your life, this Bioeffect daytime cream is an absolute treat.
 Launched in 2010, this Icelandic brand is used by 30 percent of women in the country—which speaks volumes for its quality.
 The formula is constructed around one foundational ingredient: EGF, a naturally occurring human protein that scientists discovered how to bioengineer from barley.